France’s Macron urges Israel to stop bombing and killing civilians in Gaza

 Washington has refused to support calls for a full ceasefire, instead backing short stops in fighting to allow humanitarian aid.

-Hamas launched a surprise attack on Israel on October 7, which killed 1,200 people.
-The intense bombings and ground assaults by Israel have since killed more than 11,000 Palestinians, mostly women and children.
+Hamas launched a surprise attack on Israel on October 7, which killed at least 1,200 people, according to Israeli officials.
+The intense bombings and ground assaults by Israel on Gaza have since killed more than 11,000 Palestinians, mostly women and children, according to health officials.

-Tel Aviv has faced growing calls for restraint, but has said Hamas would take advantage of a ceasefire to bolster its positions.
+Israel has faced growing calls for restraint, but has said Hamas would take advantage of a ceasefire to bolster its positions.

 In a statement responding to Macron’s comments, Israeli Prime Minister Benjamin Netanyahu said that world leaders should be condemning Hamas, and not Israel.

-“These crimes that Hamas (is) committing today in Gaza will be committed tomorrow in Paris, New York and anywhere in the world,” Netanyahu said.
+“These crimes that Hamas [is] committing today in Gaza will be committed tomorrow in Paris, New York and anywhere in the world,” Netanyahu said.

 Macron’s interview with the BBC aired a day after a humanitarian conference on Gaza was held in Paris.